-Back to reality.
-I’m 87 years old and, except for writing fiction, most of my ambitions have disappeared along the way to old age.
+Stan Dryer is my pen name.
+I[m a writer who lives in south western New Hampshire.
+I’m 88 years old and, except for writing fiction, most of my ambitions have disappeared along the way to old age.
 For example, I no longer plan to become a concert pianist.
 I’ve given up the thought of a solo climb of El Capitan in Yosemite.
 However, I still can write.
-I’ve also been experimenting with a variety of genre’s and topics as you can see from what I’ve written.
-The crazy part about my writing at an age when most professional writers have given it up, is this, I’m still learning a lot about the craft of writing.
+I’ve been experimenting with a variety of genre’s and topics as you can see from what I’ve written.
+Basiically I’m still learning about the craft and business of writing fiction.
 There will be more in that vein on this blog.
 So come along for the ride.
-I’m still at the wheel although that last driving test was a close one.

-(2) I didn’t write any fiction for about thirty years being too tied up with town government and running a used book business with my wife, Lucia.
-Lucia sadly passed away in early 2018.
+(2) I didn’t write any fiction for about thirty years being too tied up with town government and running a used book business with my wife, who sadly passed away in early 2018.

-So that is where I’m at.
-So if you haven’t subscribed, please do so at the bottom of the home page.
+So that is who I am and what I’m at.
+If you haven’t subscribed, please do so at the bottom of the home page.
 You should get e-mail messages of my posts whenever I add something new to the blog.

 Enjoy, Stan Dryer